2023-gpig-a/DroneManager/README.md

 # Drone Manager

-This system is responsible for the following:
+This system is responsible for interfacing between the frontend systems and the drone management software provided by manufacturers.

+It takes areas of interest and resolves them into search patterns to photograph for the backend drone software.
+It also allows the frontend to get information about the drones' statuses.

 ## Running without docker
 ```